 This research has provided empirical evidence in the form of predictions and controls to improve positive attitudes and intentions to use digital banking services (Attitude Toward Using Digital Bank and Intention to Use Digital Bank) through internal driving factors such as perceived risk and external such as subjective norms and brand reputation.
+Three recommendations for future research can be given in light of the limitations of

 Three recommendations for future research can be given in light of the limitations of previous research.
 Firstly, the current research model is limited to digital banking products, limiting the opportunity to expand the research model to include other digital financial products such as investment instruments for mutual funds and digital bonds, as well as securities products.
-Secondly, within the TAM framework, variables focusing on user motivation can be included to provide a foundation for the focus of managerial intervention.
+Secondly, within the TAM framework, variables focusing on user motivation ca 6 be included to provide a foundation for the focus of managerial intervention.
 Specifically, factors such as perceived ease of use and perceived usefulness can be tested simultaneously to see the contribution of significant effects when compared to the perceived risk factor in the prediction and attitude control model and intention adoption of digital banks.
-Finally, literature in the field of marketing can provide a new nuance in predicting the attitudes and behavior of digital bank adoption.
+Finally, literature in the field of marketing can provide a new nuance in predicting the attitudes and behavior of digital banks adoption.
 The development of multi-dimensional models of service quality without tangibility elements (because digital banks do not have physical offices) is suggested for predicting the attitudes and intentions toward using digital banking services.